 Ways to Apply

-- Print and return a paper application -
+- Print and return a paper absentee ballot application

 - Request a paper application to be sent to you by mail

 - Email: send to firstname.lastname@example.org Opens a New Window.

 - Mail: Anoka County Elections, 2100 3rd Avenue, Suite W130, Anoka, MN 55303